Robert Gibbon Johnson: Farming

 Johnson was an active horticulturist and was a president of the New Jersey Horticultural Society, and wrote about draining marshland in The American Farmer in 1826.
 Johnson's later reputation credited him with introducing the tomato into the area around 1820.
 Tomatoes became a significant crop in southern New Jersey, which was able to ship its fresh, ripe produce to the local large markets of New York and Philadelphia.

+Tomato story

-However, even though much contemporary material relating to Johnson survives, the first written claim associating him with the introduction of the tomato to Salem dates only to the early 20th century.
+Although much contemporary material relating to Johnson survives, the first written claim associating him with the introduction of the tomato to Salem dates only to the early 20th century.
 The apocryphal story accompanying this posthumous reputation was popularized by Joseph Sickler, the Salem postmaster, who told Harry Emerson Wildes an anecdote about Johnson publicly eating tomatoes to prove their safety on account of the plant being in the nightshade family.
 Wildes published the story in his book The Delaware in 1940 and Stewart Holbrook then dramatized the event in his 1946 book, Lost Men of American History, adding dialogue to the tale.
 With Sickler as a consultant, the CBS radio show You Are There then broadcast a re-enactment of the event in 1949.
 The legend of Johnson's daring deed then became well-established in numerous works and retold in further dramatic accounts: